craftcms/docs/docs/4.x/extend/README.md

 : Provide new endpoints for [web](./controllers.md) or [console](./commands.md) requests.

 Events
-: React to, prevent, or modify default behaviors by listening to [events](./events.md).
+: React to, prevent, or modify default behaviors by listening to [events](./events.md) or attaching [hooks](./template-hooks.md).

-Novel Component Types
+Component Types
 : Create new kinds of existing components like [element exporters](./element-exporter-types.md) or [background jobs](./queue-jobs.md).

 Services
-: Add, modify, or replace components accessed via `Craft::$app` or an instance of your own extension.
+: Add, modify, or replace components accessible via `Craft::$app` or as part of your own extension.

 Templates
 : Expose functionality to [Twig](./extending-twig.md) via built-in language features like functions and filters—or add your own!